officiallysingh/spring-boot-problem-handler/README.md

 Add the `spring-boot-problem-handler` jar to application dependencies.
 That is all it takes to get a default working exception handling mechanism in a Spring boot application.

+> [!IMPORTANT]
+Jar is built on java 21.
+For earlier versions of java, please build from source code.

 Maven
 ```xml
 <dependency>